enzomar/omb/README.md

 ## deploy.py

 ### What is does
-the script fetch the source code from the master branch of a given repository and clones into a specific folder in the relative app.
-THE repo link is inside the .deploy file.
+The script fetches the source code from the master branch of a given repository and clones into a specific folder in the relative app.
+The repository links are specified inside the .deploy file.

 ```sh
 usage: deploy.py [-h] [-v VERSION] -a {server,web}